jamiecoleman92/katacoda-scenarios/kubeconfig/step1.md

 Once the services have been built, you need to deploy them to Kubernetes.
 To learn more about Kubernetes manifests, check out the following documentation: https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/

-To do this use the following command:
+To do this use, the following command:

 `kubectl apply -f kubernetes.yaml`{{execute}}